Michael Falzon is widely recognised as one of Australia’s most diversely talented entertainers.

-With an early career that saw Michael working throughout Australasia in musicals by Gilbert & Sullivan, Jerry Herman and Andrew Lloyd Webber, Michael's break-through role came in 2003 when he was hand-picked by Ben Elton and Queen's Brian May & Roger Taylor to star as 'Galileo’ in the first international production of We Will Rock You.
-After unanimous critical acclaim, Michael was invited to reprise the role in Japan and went on to lead the cast to break box-office records in the United Kingdom, playing the show’s first-ever arena in 2010.
+Falzon’s early career saw him working throughout Australia and touring Asia in many musicals including those by Gilbert & Sullivan, Jerry Herman and Andrew Lloyd Webber, paving the way for a versatility seldom seen in stage performers.
+His break-through role came in 2003 when he was hand-picked by Ben Elton and QUEEN's Brian May & Roger Taylor to star as ‘Galileo’ in the first international production of We Will Rock You.
+With unanimous critical acclaim Falzon was invited to reprise the role in Japan and led the cast to break box-office records in the United Kingdom, playing the show’s first-ever arena in 2010, The Times proclaiming,

-Amongst Michael’s international cabaret, theatrical and concert credits, he has appeared onscreen in Blue Heelers, in the feature, Ned (for director, Abe Forsythe), and on many antipodean talk shows (including GMA, KAK, The Circle, Sunrise) performing too for each of the major networks on Carols by Candlelight (Brisbane, Sydney and Melbourne), live with Queen in an ACA special and on Dublin's The Late Late Show.
-Most recently, Michael featured as ‘Kyle' in the Ben Elton sitcom, The Wright Way for BBC 1 and in the Universal Pictures' cinematic release of The War of the Worlds.
+Amongst Falzon’s international cabaret, theatrical and concert credits, he has appeared onscreen in Blue Heelers, in the feature film Ned (for director Abe Forsythe), on almost every antipodean talk show (including GMA, KAK, The Circle, Sunrise, Mornings, The Footy Show) performing too on Carols by Candlelight (Brisbane, Melbourne), In the Domain (Sydney), and live with QUEEN in an ACA special and on Dublin’s The Late Late Show.
+Falzon featured in the Universal Pictures’ cinema release of The War of the Worlds, and as ‘Kyle’ in the Ben Elton sitcom The Wright Way on BBC 1.

 VIEW MORE PERFORMANCE IMAGES